Keto Korean Food – Top 10 Low Carb Dishes to Try!

 If you want to enjoy low-carb Korean food with friends and family – especially those who are not on the same diet – look no further.

 ‘Gui 구이’ simply means grill in Korean.
 However, this isn’t just any grill.
 This is often a traditional table grill, where the food is cooked right in front of you.

 In fact, you’ve probably heard of it.
 The world-famous ‘Korean BBQ’ (as described above) is often called ‘gogi-gui 고기구이’ (meat grill)!

 All in all, this is some of the finest keto Korean food.
-With a wide variety of meat and vegetable options, it’s perfect to keep you satisfied and within your carbohydrate limits!
+With a wide variety of meat and vegetable options, it’s perfect to keep you satisfied and within your carbohydrate limits.

 Best Keto-friendly Options

 The beauty of gui is the freedom to make your own choices!
 From fatty cuts of tender beef, to a range of nutrient-dense offal, seafood, and vegetables.

 Samgyeopsal (Grilled Pork Belly) 삼겹살 is probably your best bet on keto!
 High-fat, low-carb, and absolutely mouthwatering.
 Be prepared to fight for it.

 Furthermore, the best part is that samgyeopsal is traditionally unmarinated, meaning you can avoid added sugars.

 A few more great choices (low-carb and/or high-fat) include: